minhdtb/iec-60870/README.md

 ```

 ### Server
-and if you want to create server application, you must use ServerSAP instead of ClientSAP
+and if you want to create server application (slave), you must use ServerSAP instead of ClientSAP
 ```csharp
   var server = new ServerSAP("127.0.0.1", 2405);
   server.StartListen(10);